kragen/derctuo/segments-and-blocks.md

 ### Copy-on-write ###

-Copy-on-write is a little bit tricky, in that, if the same process or transaction refers to the same block via two different access paths
---- such as via block key register 3 and block slot 5 in some node --- you probably want it to get the same version of the block.
-So it isn't sufficient to do the pure-functional-tree thing of "modifying" a pointer to the block by creating a new version of the node, and its parent node, and so on up to the root of the tree, because there is perhaps no tree.
+Copy-on-write is a little bit tricky, in that, if the same process or transaction refers to the same block via two different access paths — such as via block key register 3 and block slot 5 in some node — you probably want it to get the same version of the block.
+So it isn’t sufficient to do the pure-functional-tree thing of “modifying” a pointer to the block by creating a new version of the node, and its parent node, and so on up to the root of the tree, because there is perhaps no tree.
 Instead, every time you go to load a block register,